mbaldessari/sarstats/README.md

 * A: Yes, as soon as PCP is more widespread

 * Q: In network graphs with bonding the bond interface is never shown?
-* A: Because the underlying ethX interface has (obviously) the exact same traffic patterns and is drawn afterwards
+* A: Because, depending on the bonding mode, the underlying ethX interface has the exact same traffic patterns and is drawn afterwards